Ryan, Falcons avenge earlier loss to Panthers, 25-17

 INJURIES

-Falcons: Wide receiver Calvin Ridley left the game in the second quarter with an ankle injury after making a reception in the red zone and did not return. … Cornerback Kendall Sheffield left the game early with a head injury, but did return.
+Falcons: Wide receiver Calvin Ridley left the game in the second quarter with an ankle injury after making a reception in the red zone and did not return.
+Morris offered no update on his status after the game. … Cornerback Kendall Sheffield left the game early with a head injury, but did return.

 Panthers: Cornerback Donte Jackson’s lingering toe injury forced him to leave the game early again, and the banged-up Panthers secondary had to finish with rookie Troy Pride and Corn Elder at cornerback spots.